Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Differences between the versions:
 - `begin_analyze_document` and `begin_analyze_document_from_url` accept a string with the desired model ID for analysis.
 The model ID can be any of the prebuilt model IDs or a custom model ID.
 - Along with more consolidated analysis methods in the `DocumentAnalysisClient`, the return types have also been improved and remove the hierarchical dependencies between elements.
 An instance of the `AnalyzeResult` model is now returned which showcases important document elements, such as key-value pairs, entities, tables, and document fields and values, among others, at the top level of the returned model.
 This can be contrasted with `RecognizedForm` which included more hierarchical relationships, for instance tables were an element of a `FormPage` and not a top-level element.
 - In the new version of the library, the functionality of `begin_recognize_content` has been added as a prebuilt model and can be called in library version `azure-ai-formrecognizer (3.2.x)` with `begin_analyze_document` by passing in the `prebuilt-layout` model ID.
-Similarly, to get general document information, such as key-value pairs, entities, and text layout, the `prebuilt-document` model ID can be used with `begin_analyze_document`. ***As of 3.2.0b3, passing in the `prebuilt-read` model was added to read information about pages and detected languages.***
+Similarly, to get general document information, such as key-value pairs, entities, and text layout, the `prebuilt-document` model ID can be used with `begin_analyze_document`.
+Additionally, passing in the `prebuilt-read` model was added to read information about pages and detected languages.
 - When calling `begin_analyze_document` and `begin_analyze_document_from_url` the returned type is an `AnalyzeResult` object, while the various methods used with `FormRecognizerClient` return a list of `RecognizedForm`.
 - The `pages` keyword argument is a string with library version `azure-ai-formrecognizer (3.2.x)`.
 In `azure-ai-formrecognizer (3.1.x)`, `pages` was a list of strings.
 - The `include_field_elements` keyword argument is not supported with the `DocumentAnalysisClient`, text details are automatically included with API version `2021-09-30-preview` and later.